How to change your team settings

 If you're a multilingual organization, we recommend you choose the language that's used most often in the charts you'll create.
 When creating charts, maps or tables, you or other creators can still choose an individual locale.

 Here you can decide on the default embed code: Do you want to choose our responsive iFrame, an unresponsive iFrame or a custom embed code?
-You can find more information about the differences in the Academy article "How to embed charts".
+You can find more information about the differences in the Academy article "How to embed charts" or visit our developer docs to learn how to set up your custom embed code.
 If you need a custom embed code & have trouble setting it up, get in touch with firstname.lastname@example.org.

 In Step 3: Visualize, below the visualization, you'll see preview options called SIZE.
 These options are also configurable from the team settings: